jasonchencode/Parkinsons-Detection/docs/onboarding/extensiveinfo.md

 - An uncertainty estimation method
 - Experiments evaluating model performance and uncertainty
 - An analysis of explainability and potential bias
-- A framework to navigating ethical concerns
+- A framework to navigate ethical concerns
 - A research paper documenting our findings